 M&A communication is particularly challenging as you need to communicate the restructuring plan and the new strategy with your entire workforce in a short space of time.

 Do you manage to successfully reach your employees?
 All of them?
 What’s more, do you reach them on time?
 How many of your employees read your messages?
 Do they receive your messages right away?
-Do they have the feeling they’re missing out on important information regarding the merger?
+Do they have the feeling they’re missing out on important information?

-Identifying whether you manage to reach your entire workforce with the right messages is critical during a merger.
+Identifying whether you manage to reach your entire workforce with the right messages is critical.

 Think about it: overall, most employees have the feeling they’re missing out on important information.
 Poor communication may harm your business.
-It may even cause the merger to fail.
+It may even cause the change to fail.

-To find out whether your internal communication allows you to successfully reach your employees during a merger, you may want to track the reads your content has generated.
+To find out whether your internal communication allows you to successfully reach your employees during a change, you may want to track the reads your content has generated.

-Tracking the views your content generates is essential, and it’s even more critical during a merger.
+Tracking the views your content generates is essential, and it’s even more critical.
 Yet, 41% of internal communication practitioners have no way of tracking user activity or making sure that content uploaded to their internal communication platforms is read by employees.

-The key is to take all these elements into account by launching an internal communication campaign during the merger where you can track and analyze reads by department, team and even location.
+The key is to take all these elements into account by launching an internal communication campaign during where you can track and analyze reads by department, team and even location.

 That way you get a better understanding of what content works well, who’s reading it and who’s isn’t.